tomerweller/tomerweller.github.io/_posts/2016-06-24-reagent-import-react-components-from-npm.md

 opening `public/index.html` should yield something like this:
 ![yolandi](/assets/zefstyle.png)

-**Voila!** We brought the pure JS react-player component into our Reagent view.
+**Voila!** We brought the pure JS `react-player` component into our Reagent view.

 To bring in new components we just need to declare them in `package.json`, `require()` them in main.js and rebuild.

 ### Caveats:

-1. JS dependencies are not processed by the Closure compiler so they do not get optimized at all.
+1. JS dependencies are not processed by the Closure compiler so they do not get advanced optimization, only whatever webpack is setup to do.
 2. Setting up this process is not trivial.
 However, it only needs to be done once and from then on it's a smooth sail.
 Also, automating the process or part of it sounds like a feasible task as part of a lein plugin.
 I'll look into that when some time frees up.

 Let me know if this was helpful, requires some fixups or if it's complete rubbish.